anatolytsi/parsing-gb/lesson2/README.md

 ##### Functionality:

 Script parses vacancies for position "Разработчик" from [hh.ru](https://hh.ru) and [superjob.ru](https://superjob.ru) websites by default.
-Two pages are parsed for each website using [BeautifulSoup](https://pypi.org/project/beautifulsoup4/), concatenated into a single dataframe and saved as `collected_data.csv`.
+Two pages are parsed for each website using [BeautifulSoup](https://pypi.org/project/beautifulsoup4/), concatenated into a single dataframe and saved as [collected_data.csv](collected_data.csv).

 ###### Collected data example: